akeaswaran/akeaswaran.github.io/_posts/2019-12-13-stats-and-stuff.md

 Picking up a new skill is tough, but what makes it _harder_ is not being able to **practice using it**.
 I've always had trouble retaining skills that I never use (Spanish, cursive, ~~soccer~~, etc.), so whenever I pick up something new nowadays, I try to marry it to something familiar to ease myself into it.

 In a roundabout, semi-didatic way, that brings us to when I signed up for a one-week crash course on data science in Python through [work](https://salesforce.com/careers/).
-Data science is, of course, today's [new hotness](https://www.youtube.com/watch?v=jn_P13FkQYw), and as a new grad in the software industry that didn't pick up much in the way of statistics or math knowledge as part of my education[^1] (but had [dabbled a little with R in the past](/epg) and now had a ton of free time after [the end of other personal projects](https://www.reddit.com/r/FootballCoach/comments/dl1s60/cfc_40_update/)), I felt it best to learn a thing or two about the field .
+Data science is, of course, today's [new hotness](https://www.youtube.com/watch?v=jn_P13FkQYw), and as a new grad in the software industry that didn't pick up much in the way of statistics or math knowledge as part of my education[^1] (but had [dabbled a little with R in the past](/epg) and now had a ton of free time after [the end of other personal projects](https://www.reddit.com/r/FootballCoach/comments/dl1s60/cfc_40_update/)), I felt it best to learn a thing or two about the field.

 But the real reason I signed up for the course and took copious amounts of notes during it is simple: _I wanted to understand college football better_.